earlvanze/Paragon-MLS-API-Interface/README.md

 ## Prerequisites for running the app on your desktop
 From https://developers.google.com/sheets/api/quickstart/python

-To run this program, you'll need:
+To run this program locally, you'll need:

 Python 2.6 or greater.